microsoft/Deep3DFaceReconstruction/readme.md

 **_Training code is available now!_**

 **_Our Pytorch version re-implementation with better performance is coming soon.
-Please continue to pay attention on our update!_**
+Please stay tuned!_**

 ## Features